 You may also add your LinkedIn profile, or link to any external portfolio which you might have.
 Always, make sure your portfolio is ready for public view.
 Do not leave it unaesthetic or incomplete.

-Your work experience sections and your education sections play the bodily role in your resume.
+Your work experience sections and your education sections play the bodily role in your personal trainer resume.
 Your work experiences or your contribution to the domain enables a recruiter to comprehend the reliability.

-Find out your resume reliability score from select industry experts today.
+Find out your personal trainer resume reliability score from select industry experts today.

 To showcase your contribution points, you may use the following template

-While writing this section, may trainers have faced the problem of how to describe experienced trainer in resume.
+While writing this section, may trainers have faced the problem of how to describe experienced trainer in personal trainer resume.